 Average Cost of a Vacation for 2

 The cost of a vacation for a couple will be less than twice that of a solo traveler since you’ll be sharing the expenses for the hotel.
 However, you’ll still need to budget for airfare and food for each person.
-I estimate that a couple should budget about $2600 for a one week trip.
+I estimate that a couple should budget about $2750 for a one-week trip.

-Average Cost of a Vacation for Family of 6
+Average Cost of a Vacation for a Family of 6

 For larger families, you’re going to need to budget more money.
 Beyond the standard increases for airfare and food, you’re also looking at an increased cost for the hotel.

-Vacation Budget Calculator: Simply plug in the numbers and you’ll have an accurate estimate for the total cost of your vacation
+Simply plug in the numbers and you’ll have an accurate estimate of the total cost of your vacation

 Here is a calculator that will help you figure out what a vacation will cost for your family.
 I’ve done some of the auto calculations for you but you’ll need to look up a few values to get an idea of your expenses.